Ilkeston Mechanics’ Institute.

 No women were in the audience of this meeting although Mechanics’ Institutes were open to both sexes.

-To raise funds for this, a rather novel experience for Ilkeston was suggested and enacted in December … an exhibition of the works of the Ilkeston Art Class, supplemented by a collection of curiosities, and opened by Colonel and the Hon.
+To raise funds for the newly-formed Institute, a rather novel experience for Ilkeston was suggested and enacted at the Town Hall on December 27th, 1880 … an exhibition of the works of the Ilkeston Art Class, supplemented by a collection of curiosities, and opened by Colonel and the Hon.
 Mrs. Newdigate of West Hallam Hall.